ryuskomclaren-del/WFGM-Wildfire-s-Female-Gender-mod-update---bust_size-3.5F-mc-1.21.11-Fabric-/README.md

 !WARNING!

-The mod is not an addon to the original WFGM, it is a full edited and standalone modification that does not require third-party addons.
+The mod is not an addon to the original WFGM, it is a standalone modification that does not require third-party addons.

 Have a nice game!